-"Rapidity of locomotion has no affinity to wisdom, and though wo may be able to put ' a girdle round the earth in forty minutes,' we may be very unhappy and very foolish, too, when we have done it.
+"Rapidity of locomotion has no affinity to wisdom, and though we may be able to put ' a girdle round the earth in forty minutes,' we may be very unhappy and very foolish, too, when we have done it.
 Indeed, much of which we are proud in this strange age will not bear a close inspection.
-Our great cities, for instance, how we laud them as the marts of industry, and the sources of the most widely extended commerce that the world has over seen 1 Great towns may be great blessings ; the questionis one that claims wide discussion-but assuredly they bring mighty evils in their train.
-The atmosphere becomes over-loaded, and we want space to breathe; the markets are glutted, and we want room to sell ; labour cannot find a free outlet, for it is crushed by competition, while intense mental activity and prolonged bodily exercion destroy the healthful growth both of body and mind.
+Our great cities, for instance, how we laud them as the marts of industry, and the sources of the most widely extended commerce that the world has ever seen!
+Great towns may be great blessings; the questionis one that claims wide discussion-but assuredly they bring mighty evils in their train.
+The atmosphere becomes overloaded, and we want space to breathe; the markets are glutted, and we want room to sell; labour cannot find a free outlet, for it is crushed by competition, while intense mental activity and prolonged bodily exertion destroy the healthful growth both of body and mind.
 We live fast indeed, but we do not live well.
 Nature is at strife with us, for we trample on her laws; God is at strife with us, for we too often forget His; and so we hurry on, madly, blindly, wilfully, too busy ever to be calm, to cager and restless to be happy.
-Is not this picture a true one? on rather, is it not the slightest possible this picture a true one? or, rather, is it not the slightest possible sketch, with every additional touch would render more faithful, and which, if it were filled up with pre-Raphalite minuteness, would stand true of the larger portion of our Oity populations ?
-If this be so ----and O, how many gloony features might be added to the picture !---
+Is not this picture a true one? or, rather, is it not the slightest possible sketch, with every additional touch would render more faithful, and which, if it were filled up with pre-Raphælite minutences, would stand true of the larger portion of our City populations?
+If this be so -and O, how many gloomy features might be added to the picture |-